From the Chinese border to Sary-Tash

 At the top of the Pass, there is a Marco Polo sheep statue marking the natural border between the countries.

 The border crossing was very easy.
-It took maybe 1 min on both sides.
-On the Tajik side, the border official was way more interested in my iPhone and its navigation abilities than in my visa 😉 Finally, I filled in all paperwork on my own, made the stamp and he only signed 😀 Such a relief after problematic China.
-I feel like you could obey any “official” problem here.
-It’s unbelievable how big is the difference in people attitude toward government rules in China and in post-Soviet republics.
+It took me less than 1 min on both sides.
+On the Tajik side, the border official was more interested in my iPhone and its navigation abilities than in my visa 😉 Finally, I filled in all paperwork on my own, made the stamp and he only signed 😀 Such a relief after problematic China.
+It feels like you could obey any “official” problem here.
+It’s unbelievable how big is the difference in people’s attitudes toward government rules in China and post-Soviet republics.